fastfloat/fast_float/README.md

 ```

 It parses the character sequence [first,last) for a number.
 It parses floating-point numbers expecting
-a locale-independent format equivalent to what is used by `std::strtod` in the default ("C") locale.
+a locale-independent format equivalent to the C++17 from_chars function.
 The resulting floating-point value is the closest floating-point values (using either float or double),
 using the "round to even" convention for values that would otherwise fall right in-between two values.
 That is, we provide exact parsing according to the IEEE standard.

 Given a successful parse, the pointer (`ptr`) in the returned value is set to point right after the
 parsed number, and the `value` referenced is set to the parsed value.
 In case of error, the returned